-- Increase allocation of local Community Preservation Act (CPA) funds for housing. - The CPC can set a target in their Community Preservation Plan to utilize anywhere between 10% and 80% of CPA funds for housing. - The funds can be set aside in the housing reserve, allocated to the local housing trust, and/or to a new idea coming in a few slides.
+- Increase allocation of local Community Preservation Act (CPA) funds for housing. - The CPC can set a target in their Community Preservation Plan to utilize anywhere between 10% and 80% of CPA funds for housing. - If 80% worth of projects aren't before CPC, then funds can be set aside in the housing reserve, allocated to the local housing trust, and/or to a new idea coming in a few slides.